rafacarrenhoobj/ai-mig-chrome-ext-poc/README.md

 Create a site where you will push data to.
 Find out its group ID.

-Create an Oauth 2.0 client for the chrome extension (client credentials).
+Create an Oauth 2.0 client (using the "Other" Client profile) for the chrome extension (with only client credentials).
 Give it full Object Admin scopes.

 ## Update config.js